 concerns regarding foreign acquisitions of Australian agricultural assets stem

-from the increasing pressure created by the growing global food task.
-This
+- the increasing pressure created by the growing global food task;

-appears to be leading to an increasing trend of foreign governments considering
+The global food task appears to be leading to an increasing trend of

-investment in Australia for food security purposes.
-The inadequacies of the Foreign
+foreign governments considering investment in Australia for food security

-Acquisitions and Takeovers Act 1975 (FATA) to deal with contemporary
+the Foreign Acquisitions and Takeovers Act 1975 (FATA) to deal

-practices in foreign investment have exacerbated these problems.
+with contemporary practices in foreign investment have exacerbated these